Democratic Kampuchea: In media

 As in literature, there has been a proliferation of films on the Cambodian genocide.
-Most of the films are produced in documentary style, frequently with the aim to reveal what really happened during the KR years and to memorialise those who lived through the genocide.
-Film director Rithy Panh is a survivor of the KR's killing fields and is the most prolific producer of documentaries on the KR years.
+Most of the films are produced in documentary style, frequently with the aim to reveal what really happened during the Khmer Rouge years and to memorialise those who lived through the genocide.
+Film director Rithy Panh is a survivor of the Khmer Rouge's killing fields and is the most prolific producer of documentaries on the Khmer Rouge years.
 He has produced Cambodia: Between War and Peace and The Land of the Wandering Souls among other documentary films.

 In S-21: The Khmer Rouge Killing Machine, two survivors of S-21 confront their former captors.
-In 2013, Panh released another documentary about the KR years titled The Missing Picture.
-The film uses clay figures and archival footage to re-create the atrocities of the KR regime.
-Beyond Panh, many other individuals (both Cambodians and non-Cambodians) have made films about the KR years.
+In 2013, Panh released another documentary about the Khmer Rouge years titled The Missing Picture.
+The film uses clay figures and archival footage to re-create the atrocities of the Khmer Rouge regime.
+Beyond Panh, many other individuals (both Cambodians and non-Cambodians) have made films about the Khmer Rouge years.
 Year Zero: The Silent Death of Cambodia is a British documentary directed by David Munro in 1979 which managed to raise 45 million pounds for Cambodians.